Kaltsoon/poker-hand-evaluator/README.md

 ## Running tests

-Install dependencies with `poetry install` and run the tests with `poetry run pytest src`.
+Install dependencies with `poetry install` and run the tests with `poetry run inv test`.
+Coverage report can be generated with `poetry run inv coverage-report`.